sallyyrong/Text-Analysis-Clinton-Emails/README.md

 ## code.rmd
 This R Markdown Notebook file contains all code for the sentiment analysis and structural topic modeling that we ran on the dataset.

-## code.html
+## code.R
-This html file contains all the code from code.Rmd, including the outputs of the code in R.
+This R script contains the same information as code.Rmd Notebook file, in form of an R script

 ## Emails.csv
 This is the [Hillary Clinton Emails dataset](https://www.kaggle.com/kaggle/hillary-clinton-emails) that we used, found on Kaggle.